yingdongzhang/vagrant-prestashop/README.md

 ### Known Issues

-Installing a Prestashop site is not supported prior to Prestashop 1.5.5.
+Installing a Prestashop site via command line is not supported prior to Prestashop 1.5.5.